-If you've got any questions at all, or you'd like our fundraising team to send you a legacy pack please do get in touch with [email protected] or call Ashley directly on 0151 282 4795.
+If you'd like our fundraising team to send you a legacy pack please get in touch with us on 0151 252 5785.
 There are, of course, no obligations.

 "Every day I'm fortunate to see first-hand the incredible impact of donations, whatever their size.
 Without crucial support from donors, many of the life-saving facilities and innovations here simply could not be realised.
 Alder Hey will continue to be here for tomorrow's children and I want to see our children's hospital continue to offer the very best possible environment and facilities, both for those with straightforward conditions and for the very complex.
 The photo you see on this page is me with Kaitlin, a patient I treated only recently.
 I hope you'll see how considering Alder Hey in your Will can make a huge difference to the lives of the remarkable children we care for."By Conor Mallucci, Consultant Paediatric Neurosurgeon

 An example - Gwyneth and Arthur's legacy

 Gwyneth and Arthur Harrison married in 1947 when Arthur returned from serving in the army in India during the Second World War.

 Arthur resumed his career as a Civil Servant and was awarded the Imperial Service Order in his 50s in recognition of his outstanding contribution to public service.
 Sadly, Gwyneth and Arthur were unable to have children of their own but Gwyneth was a remarkable teacher working for many tears as Deputy Head in the same primary school.